David M. Friedman: Ambassadorship

 Friedman became the U.S. ambassador to Israel on May 15, 2017, when he presented his credentials to Israeli President Reuven Rivlin.
 In 2019, The Jerusalem Post listed him as one of the world's 50 most influential Jews.

 The New York Times in January 2021 described Friedman "as one of America’s most influential envoys" and as someone "who drove the radical overhaul of White House policy toward the Israeli-Palestinian conflict."

-According to CNN, Friedman stated that Israeli settlements in the West Bank were not illegal and supported Israel to annex portions of the West Bank.
+In 2019, at a time when Israel's Prime Minister Netanyahu had made campaign promises to annex the West Bank, Friedman said "I think Israel has the right to retain some, but unlikely all, of the West Bank".
+He also declined to say how the US might respond if Israel unilaterally took such an action.

 For his work negotiating the Abraham Accords, Friedman was nominated alongside Jared Kushner for the 2020 Nobel Peace Prize.
 The nomination, submitted by Alan Dershowitz, also names Kushner's aide Avi Berkowitz, and Friedman's counterpart Israeli Ambassador Ron Dermer.

 Post-Ambassador career

 After his term of ambassadorship was completed, Friedman launched the Friedman Center for Peace through Strength which seeks to continue the inroads made by the Abraham Accords.
 An opening event was held in 2021 at the Museum of Tolerance in Jerusalem where the center is located.

 In 2022 Friedman released the memoir Sledgehammer: How Breaking with the Past Brought Peace to the Middle East.
 In it he describes his journey to becoming ambassador and how the Abraham Accords came about.
-Bookscan sales indicated It sold more in its first week of release then any other Israel-related book in the past ten years according to vice president of the publisher Broadside books Eric Nelson.
+Bookscan sales indicated it sold more in its first week of release then any other Israel-related book in the past ten years according to vice president of the publisher Broadside books Eric Nelson.

 When Trump received Kanye West and white supremacist Nick Fuentes at Mar-a-Lago in November 2022, Friedman tweeted: “Even a social visit from an antisemite like Kanye West and human scum like Nick Fuentes is unacceptable.
 I urge you to throw those bums out, disavow them and relegate them to the dustbin of history where they belong.”

 On June 13, 2023, Friedman endorsed Trump for President.

 Alongside Mike Pompeo, Friedman featured in the 2023 documentary Route 60: The Biblical Highway, directed by Matt Crouch.

 In June 2024, Friedman published One Jewish State: The Last, Best Hope to Resolve the Israeli-Palestinian Conflict, with a foreword by Mike Pompeo.
 The book outlines his response to the two-state solution and proposes a variant of the one-state solution as a more viable alternative for resolving the conflict.
+The book presented a more detailed plan for annexing Palestinian territories, which he claimed would improve the lives of Palestinians living under Israeli control.

 On October 13, 2025, Friedman and current US Ambassador to Israel Mike Huckabee performed a rendition of Lynyrd Skynyrd's hit song Sweet Home Alabama in Jerusalem but with changed lyrics that promote Zionism and the city itself.
 Friedman played guitar while Huckabee played bass.